redux-offline/redux-offline/README.md

 };
 ```

 If you want to replace redux-persist entirely **(not recommended)**, you can override `config.persist`.
-The function receives the store instance as a first parameter, and is responsibe for setting any subscribers to listen for store changes to persist it.
+The function receives the store instance as a first parameter, and is responsible for setting any subscribers to listen for store changes to persist it.
 ```js
 const config = {
   persist: (store) =>